ONLYOFFICE/Kubernetes-DocSpace/README.md

 | `proxyFrontend.service.externalTrafficPolicy`            | Enable preservation of the client source IP.
 There are two [available options](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip): `Cluster` (default) and `Local`.
 Not [supported](https://kubernetes.io/docs/tutorials/services/source-ip/) for service type - `ClusterIP` | `""` |

 ### DocSpace Document Server StatefulSet additional parameters

-NOTE: It is recommended to use an installation made specifically for Kubernetes.
-See more details about installing ONLYOFFICE Docs in Kubernetes via Helm [here](https://github.com/ONLYOFFICE/Kubernetes-Docs)

 | Parameter                                                | Description                                                                                                     | Default              |
 |----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|----------------------|